mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 One of my goals for this year is to [systematize enough of TinyPilot's business operations that I can take a two-week vacation](/solo-developer-year-3/#automate-tinypilot-management).
 I haven't tested that much because it's not so appealing to travel during a global pandemic.
 Now that vaccines have rolled out, I've taken a few trips.

 In August, I took a three-day weekend to attend a friend's wedding.
-That went smoothly, but I was essentially just taking a Friday off work, so there's not much that could go wrong.
+That went smoothly, but I was essentially just taking a Friday off work, so there's very little that could have gone wrong.

 This past month, I pushed my vacation a bit more.
-I took a five-day vacation: three weekdays + a weekend.
-That was harder than my August trip.
-I managed to mostly stay off of my work email, though I did scan it a few times to see if there was anything urgent.
+I took a five-day trip: three weekdays + a weekend.
+I managed to stay off of my work email for the most part, though I did scan it a few times to see if there was anything urgent.
 When I returned, TinyPilot's local staff had been fulfilling orders and managing inventory without any issues, but I still had 122 new emails in my work inbox.
 I spent three full days doing almost nothing but catching up on email, which is not so fun.

 I don't have a great plan for how to solve this.
-The fundamental problem is that TinyPilot has a lot of moving parts.
+The fundamental problem is that TinyPilot as a business has so many moving parts.
 There's me, two local staff, three developers, a European distributor, a 3D-printing lab, and an electrical engineering vendor.
 I communicate with all of them on a weekly basis, so that's just a lot of coordination.

 I prioritize systematizing and documenting as much as possible, but there are always exceptional cases that require my attention.
-On top of that, there are sales inquiries and customer support requests, though the local staff is helping to absorb some of those now.
+On top of that, there are sales inquiries and customer support requests, though the local staff is now helping to absorb some of those.

 I listened to an interview with WPEngine founder Jason Cohen earlier this year where he said that part of being a successful leader is [helping the people around you grow and take on more responsibility](https://twitter.com/deliberatecoder/status/1424894197702799362).
 That's something I took to heart, and it's my best hope of growing the business to the point where it can run without me for a few weeks.
 Allowing developers to [review each other's code](/retrospectives/2021/08/#allow-developers-to-review-each-others-pull-requests) has helped the dev team grow and achieve more autonomy.
 I expect to see a similar effect from integrating TinyPilot's local staff into the customer support process.

 Lastly, I hope that exceptional problems become less exceptional over time.
-Situations typically require my intervention because we don't have a defined process for handling it.
+A situation typically requires my intervention because we don't have a defined process for handling it.
 And we usually don't have a process because it's never happened before.
-TinyPilot is still a relatively young company, so many things happen that we've never seen before.
-We've only [had an office](/retrospectives/2021/05/#tinypilots-new-office-the-fun-stuff) for six months, we added our first distributor only [two months ago](/retrospectives/2021/09/#adding-a-european-distributor), and the dev team only formed [eight months ago](/retrospectives/2021/03/#what-got-done).
-I'm hoping in time the proportion of new surprising things goes down so that we have a written, consistent process for handling most situations.
+TinyPilot is still a relatively young company, so there are still lots of things we've never seen before.
+The dev team only formed [eight months ago](/retrospectives/2021/03/#what-got-done), we've only [had an office](/retrospectives/2021/05/#tinypilots-new-office-the-fun-stuff) for six months, and we added our first distributor only [two months ago](/retrospectives/2021/09/#adding-a-european-distributor).
+I'm hoping the proportion of new, surprising things goes down over time so that we have a written, consistent process for handling most situations.

 ## Legacy projects